thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 The trigger filter allows you to filter based on rule chains and events: Started, Updated, Stopped.

+To create a new Rule engine lifecycle event rule, follow these steps:

+- Сlick the “Add rule” button in the upper right corner of the Rules window;
+- In the new window, enter the rule`s name;
+- Select trigger - Rule engine lifecycle event;
+- Then, select template from the list or [create your own](#templates);
+- Specify the recipient of the notification.
+Click "Next";
+- The trigger filter allows you to filter alarms by type, severity, and status;
+- You may also select the event types that will trigger notification: assign or unassign.
+Click "Add".

+{% include images-gallery.html imageCollection="notification-center-add-rule-engine-lifecycle-event" %}

 *Default rule*

 The default rule 'Rule node initialization failure' will notify all tenant administrators and customer users when any rule node initialization fails.